 Making your own deodorant is easier than it sounds.
 Get creative in your kitchen and experiment with ingredients and scents to see what works.
 You can find tons of DIY deodorant recipes on the internet.
 If you're short on time, we've compiled all the ingredients you'll need here.

-No deodorant alternative is completely sweat proof, and their effects don’t last forever.
+No deodorant alternative is completely sweat and odor proof, and their effects don’t last forever.
 Most deodorant substitutes need to be reapplied throughout the day to keep you odor-free.
-But sometimes, no matter how much deodorant you apply, underarm sweat still seeps through your clothing.

-To eliminate sweat stains for good, back up your deodorant with a sweat proof undershirt.
+To block underarm sweat marks and yellow stains for good, try wearing a Thompson Tee sweat proof undershirt, available for men and women.
 Thompson Tee’s patented sweat proof technology completely blocks underarm sweat from showing through your shirts — or your money back.

 If you're not a heavy sweater you can also try Thompson Tee's fitted Premium Undershirt, which is infused with Odor Shield™ technology that blocks odor so you smell fresh throughout the day.

 Still unconvinced?
 There are a number of good reasons you might decide to ditch traditional deodorants and antiperspirants in favor of something more natural.

 You Want to Stay Away From Chemicals